dalogue1/PicoDVI-N64_PCB/README.md

 The current status of the board I have made is as follows.
 I have created and checked the board many times.
 I have ordered it and will be testing it when it arrives.

 It includes everything needed in a board that can be ordered from jlcpcb for $2 for five.
 The remaining parts in the BOM from Mouser will be about $5 plus shipping.
-The RPi Pico is separate and either the Pico or Pico-W can be used.
+The RPi Pico or Pico-W is a separate cost.

 ## The features include: